-ENGL 231 | WORLD LITERATURE I (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 231 | WORLD LITERATURE I (3-0-3)

 This course offers a survey of world literature from ancient times through the middle of the 17th century.
 The readings include epics such as Gilgamesh and the Odyssey; stories within-stories, such as the Decameron and The Thousand and One Nights; novels and dramas; and Paradise Lost.